python/cpython/Doc/tutorial/controlflow.rst

    single: documentation strings
    single: strings, documentation

-There are emerging conventions about the content and formatting of documentation strings.
+Here are some conventions about the content and formatting of documentation strings.

 The first line should always be a short, concise summary of the object's purpose.
 For brevity, it should not explicitly state the object's name or type,